pdurbin/blog.greptilian.com/content/posts/2023-01-03-open-source-meetup-2.md

 featured_image: /images/coolcorn_400x400.jpg
 ---

 The [first][] open source meetup in Brookline was a blast.
 Holmes and I were joined by eight other open source and decentralized web enthusiasts over drinks and dinner.
-We decided we'll do it again at the same place (though I'll try to get the back room):
+We decided we'll do it again at the same place (~~though I'll try to get the back room~~ in the back room this time):

 - When: Sunday, January 22nd, 2023 at 5pm ([Google Calendar][])
 - Where: [Hamilton Restaurant & Bar][], 1366 Beacon Street Brookline, MA 02446 ([Google Maps][])